-Despite being part of the same family, the size and weight of macaws vary.
-Here’s a macaw size comparison chart so that you can see the different macaw sizes and weights side by side:
+Despite being part of the same family, the size and weight of macaws vary considerably.

 Biggest To Smallest Macaw Parrots

-In order of biggest first to smallest, here’s more information about the length and weight of each macaw species:
+From biggest to smallest, here’s the length and weight of each macaw:

-As described by the Manual of Exotic Pet Practice, the hyacinth macaw is the largest of the macaw species, making it both the world’s biggest macaw and the biggest blue macaw.
+According to the Manual of Exotic Pet Practice, the hyacinth is the largest in the macaw species, making it the world’s biggest macaw.

-The average hyacinth macaw measures 40 inches from the top of the head to the tip of the tail.
-It also has a wingspan of 48 inches and weighs between 1.2 to 1.7 kg, making it one of the heaviest parrots and the biggest.
+The average hyacinth measures 40 inches from the top of its head to the tip of the tail.
+It also has a wingspan of 48 inches and weighs 1.2 to 1.7 kg, making it one of the heaviest and biggest parrots.

-A large proportion of its height comes from its massive tail, which is long and pointed.
-The tail feathers alone reach between 19 to 24 inches in length.
+A large proportion of its height is due to its massive tail, which is long and pointed.
+The tail feathers alone reach between 19 to 24 inches.

-As the biggest type of macaw, hyacinth macaws are rarely seen in captivity.
-Most standard cages are too small to house the bird comfortably.
+As the biggest macaw, hyacinth macaws are seldom seen in captivity.

-Because of their size, red-and-green macaws are also difficult for parrot owners to restrain.
-They’re strong birds who require lots of room, which most standard parrot cages don’t provide.
-If you have a pet red-and-green macaw, you’ll need a stainless steel cage with solid bars they can’t chew through.
+Due to their size, red-and-green macaws are difficult for owners to restrain.
+They’re strong birds who require ample room, which most standard cages fail to provide.

 Great Green Macaw